CarsonChild/pi-gpio-controller/README.md

 A Python web server application for controlling up to 6 GPIOs from your browser.
 For your garden, the GPIOs would be wired to a relay or a solenoid valve that could control the water.
 ## Installation
 1. Format your SD card and install the latest version of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/)
-2. Open the console and run the following two commands:
+2. Open the console and run the following three commands to make sure your pi is up to date and to install Flask:
     ```
     sudo apt-get update
     sudo apt-get upgrade
+    sudo apt-get install flask
     ```
-3. Now run the following command to clone the files:
+3. Now run the following command to clone the files into your home directory:
     ```
     cd ~
     git clone https://github.com/CarsonChild/pi-gpio-controller/tree/master/webapp